 Of course, you will usually have to rely on different ODBC drivers when switching from Windows to Unix or the other way around.
-While the mxODBC API names and signatures don't change, you will likely have to make some application level changes to accommodate for differences in the ODBC drivers you are using.
+While the mxODBC API names

 6. mxODBC Connection Objects

 Connection objects provide the communication link between your Python application and the database.
 They are also the scope of transactions you perform.
 Each connection can be setup to your specific needs, multiple connections may be opened at the same time.